-H. Main Drains
+H. Main Drains.

 - 1. General.
 All facilities shall be provided with a main outlet at the deepest point to permit the facility to be completely and easily drained.
 Openings must be covered by proper grating. - 2.
 Main Drain Flow Rate.
-The main drain(s) shall be designed for a flow rate based on a minimum 30% of the total flow in gpm, not to exceed the maximum allowable filtration rate. - 3.
+The main drain(s) shall be designed for a flow rate based on a minimum 30% of the total flow in gpm, not to exceed the maximum allowable filtration rate and shall not exceed the drain cover flow rating. - 3.
 Hydrostatic Relief Valves.
+Each main drain shall be equipped with a hydrostatic relief valve except for spas/pools installed above ground level or if the spa/pool contains sidewall main drains.
+A sump pump or other approved method of removing ground water from under the pool shell shall be required on any below grade spa/pool that has sidewall main drains.

-Each main drain shall be equipped with a hydrostatic relief valve except for spas installed above ground level. - 4.
-Spa Suction Fittings.
-On a spa, the outlet may be designed as two suction fittings which have equal pipe diameter sizes.
-This may consist of two suction fittings or a main drain and a skimmer.
-The system shall be designed so that neither of the two outlets can be cut out of the suction line by a valve or other means.
-A 12" x 12" or larger square grate or other anti-vortex design cover that guards against outlet entrapment may be approved.
-The jet system for spas shall be equipped with two suction fittings. - 5.
+- 4. Spa Suction Fittings.
+On a spa, the main drain outlets shall be designed as with dual suction fittings which have equal pipe diameter sizes.
+The system shall be designed so that neither of the main drain outlets can be cut out of the suction line by a valve or other means.
+The jet system for spas shall be equipped with two suction fittings of approved anti-entrapment design. - 5.
 Safety.
 The combined areas of the openings of the grating shall be at least 4 times the area of the main outlet pipe and have sufficient area so that the maximum velocity of the water passing through the grate does not exceed 1 1⁄2 ft. per second at maximum flow.
 The maximum width of grate openings shall be 1⁄4 inch.
-Pools with a single main drain not meeting the above design shall have an anti-vortex type cover.
-Dual main drains shall be required on all new construction.
+Pools with a single main drain not meeting the above design shall have an anti-entrapment type cover.
+Dual main drains shall be required on all new construction or renovation of pool main drain plumbing.
+The dual main drains must have a minimum of three foot distance from center to center from each other.

-All pool/spa outlet main drain grates, anti-vortex covers and inlet fittings shall have tamper-proof screws that cannot be removed except with tools.
+All pool/spa outlet main drain grates, anti-entrapment covers and inlet fittings shall have tamper-proof screws that cannot be removed except with tools.

-I. Inlets
+I. Inlets.

-1. General.
+- 1. General.
 Pool inlets shall be submerged and be located not less than six (6) inches or more than eighteen (18) inches below normal operating water level.
 Pool inlets shall be installed on a maximum of fifteen feet centers to produce a circulation of water throughout the pool without the existence of dead spots and to carry pool-bottom deposits to the outlets.
-Provisions shall be made for adjusting the volume of flow through each inlet.

-- 2. Directional Inlets.
+Provisions shall be made for adjusting the volume of flow through each inlet. - 2.
+Directional Inlets.
 Wall inlets shall be capable of adjusting the direction of flow and of producing sufficient velocity to impart a substantial circulatory movement to the pool water. - 3.
 Recessed Stair Inlets.
 At least one inlet shall be located in each recessed stairwell or other space where water circulation might be impaired. - 4.
 Floor Inlets.
 If inlets are to be placed on the bottom of the pool, the number of inlets shall be determined by dividing the perimeter of the pool (measured in feet), by 15.
 Any fraction thereof would require 1 additional inlet.
 Floor inlets shall be so designed as to not create a hazard. - 5.
 Special requirements.
 Inlet requirements for special designs such as zero depth entry pools shall be evaluated on a case-by-case basis. - 6.
 Wading Pools and Spas.
 Inlet requirements for wading pools and spas designed for six (6) or fewer bathers shall be one for every 50 square feet of water surface.
 Any additional fraction thereof would require one (1) additional inlet.